Achievable logoAchievable logo

 Deficiency primarily of humoral immunity

-2. Common variable immunodeficiency: It is caused by defects in B cell function from deficiency of two or more immunoglobulins like IgG and IgA or IgM.
-They show a poor response to vaccination with measles and influenza vaccines.
-Few individuals show a mutation in the TNFRSF13B gene that affects survival and maturation of B cells.
-Patients present with recurrent bacterial infections of the lungs, sinuses, GI tract and ears like pneumonia, diarrhea and weight loss.
-Lymphadenopathy and splenomegaly are seen.
-Autoimmune disorders are seen more commonly like rheumatoid arthritis, autoimmune thrombocytopenia and hemolytic anemia.
-There is increased risk of non-Hodgkin lymphoma and gastric cancer.
+2. Common variable immunodeficiency: This is caused by defects in B cell function, leading to deficiency of two or more immunoglobulins (such as IgG and IgA or IgM).
+Patients show a poor response to vaccination with measles and influenza vaccines.
+Some individuals have a mutation in the TNFRSF13B gene that affects survival and maturation of B cells.
+Patients present with recurrent bacterial infections of the lungs, sinuses, GI tract, and ears (for example, pneumonia), along with diarrhea and weight loss.
+Lymphadenopathy and splenomegaly may be present.
+Autoimmune disorders are more common, including rheumatoid arthritis, autoimmune thrombocytopenia, and hemolytic anemia.
+There is an increased risk of non-Hodgkin lymphoma and gastric cancer.

-4. ** X-linked or Bruton’s agammaglobulinemia (XLA): **It is an X linked immunodeficiency caused by mutations in the BTK (Bruton’s tyrosine kinase) gene that causes a block in B cell development and lack of antibodies.
-Infants with XLA are protected during the first two months of life due to the presence of maternally transferred antibodies.
-After this time, they develop recurrent bacterial infections like pneumonia, bronchitis, otitis, conjunctivitis, sinusitis and chronic diarrhea.
-B cells are very low or absent and immunoglobulin numbers are also low.
+4. X-linked or Bruton’s agammaglobulinemia (XLA): This is an X-linked immunodeficiency caused by mutations in the BTK (Bruton’s tyrosine kinase) gene, leading to a block in B cell development and a lack of antibodies.
+Infants with XLA are protected during the first two months of life due to maternally transferred antibodies.
+After this period, they develop recurrent bacterial infections such as pneumonia, bronchitis, otitis, conjunctivitis, sinusitis, and chronic diarrhea.
+B cells are very low or absent, and immunoglobulin levels are also low.

 Deficiency primarily of cell-mediated immunity

-1. Wiskott Aldrich Syndrome: It is an X linked recessive disorder caused by a mutation in the WAS gene that encodes a protein called WASP that is involved in relaying signals from the surface of blood cells to the actin cytoskeleton.
-It affects cellular mobility and adhesion.
-IgG and IgA levels are normal.
-CMI is variable.
+1. Wiskott Aldrich Syndrome: This is an X-linked recessive disorder caused by a mutation in the WAS gene, which encodes WASP.
+WASP relays signals from the surface of blood cells to the actin cytoskeleton, affecting cellular mobility and adhesion.
+IgG and IgA levels are normal, and cell-mediated immunity (CMI) is variable.
 Microplatelets are seen.
-There are recurrent pyogenic, viral and fungal infections, eczema and bleeding due to thrombocytopenia.
-There is increased risk of autoimmune disorders like RA, vasculitis and hemolytic anemia.
+Patients have recurrent pyogenic, viral, and fungal infections, eczema, and bleeding due to thrombocytopenia.
+There is an increased risk of autoimmune disorders such as rheumatoid arthritis, vasculitis, and hemolytic anemia.

-2. DiGeorge syndrome or thymic aplasia or velocardiofacial syndrome: In Thymic Aplasia, both thymus and parathyroids fail to develop normally as a result of defect in third and fourth pharyngeal pouches.
-It is caused by a deletion on chromosome 22q, inherited as AD.
-Risk factors include maternal DM, exposure to alcohol and retinoic acids.
-It presents with cardiac defects, abnormal facies, thymic hypoplasia, cleft palate and hypocalcemia (CATCH 22).
-Characteristic facial features include low set ears, wide set eyes, small jaw and short groove in the upper lip.
-Other abnormalities include recurrent infections, high arched palate, bifid uvula, hearing loss, skeletal defects, learning disabilities, ADHD and autism spectrum disorder.
+2. DiGeorge syndrome or thymic aplasia or velocardiofacial syndrome: In thymic aplasia, both the thymus and parathyroids fail to develop normally due to a defect in the third and fourth pharyngeal pouches.
+It is caused by a deletion on chromosome 22q and is inherited as AD.
+Risk factors include maternal DM and exposure to alcohol and retinoic acids.
+It presents with cardiac defects, abnormal facies, thymic hypoplasia, cleft palate, and hypocalcemia (CATCH 22).
+Characteristic facial features include low-set ears, wide-set eyes, a small jaw, and a short groove in the upper lip.
+Other abnormalities include recurrent infections, high-arched palate, bifid uvula, hearing loss, skeletal defects, learning disabilities, ADHD, and autism spectrum disorder.

-4. Job’s Syndrome (Hyper IgE syndrome): It is inherited as AD or a more severe AR form.
-It presents with recurrent cold abscesses, eczema, skeletal defects and high levels of IgE.
-Defect is the failure to produce gamma interferon by helper T cells, which reduces the ability of macrophages to kill bacteria.
+4. Job’s Syndrome (Hyper IgE syndrome): This is inherited as AD, with a more severe AR form.
+It presents with recurrent cold abscesses, eczema, skeletal defects, and high levels of IgE.
+The defect is failure to produce gamma interferon by helper T cells, which reduces the ability of macrophages to kill bacteria.
 Th2 response is increased.
 Severe, refractory molluscum contagiosum and sepsis can occur.

 Combined deficiency of cell-mediated and humoral immunities

 Bare Lymphocyte Syndrome is a type of SCID in which patients have defective Class I and/or II MHC.
-It is caused by mutations that affect the ability to synthesize a transcription factor required for the synthesis of the mRNA for MHC II proteins or mutations in TAP protein for MHC I.
+It is caused by mutations that affect the ability to synthesize a transcription factor required for synthesis of the mRNA for MHC II proteins, or by mutations in the TAP protein for MHC I.

-Low levels of TREC or T cell receptor excision circles is used to diagnose SCID in newborn screening.
+Low levels of TREC (T cell receptor excision circles) are used to diagnose SCID in newborn screening.
 Hematopoietic stem cell transplantation, ideally from a sibling, is the standard treatment for infants with SCID.
-Children who have SCID with ADA deficiency can be treated with enzyme replacement therapy called PEG-ADA.
+Children with SCID due to ADA deficiency can be treated with enzyme replacement therapy called PEG-ADA.
 Gene therapy can be an effective treatment for some types of SCID, including X-linked SCID.

 Sign up for free to take 2 quiz questions on this topic